bkinaan/scm/checklist.md

 ## Data Abstraction

 When creating a contact in main using the manager, the process of creating the contact using the constructor is **abstracted** and done in the manager class instead.

+## Advanced Regular Expressions - 1

+Under the contacts directory, validators.py contains regex validations when adding or updating information for a contact.